go-iiif/go-iiif/README.md

 $> make bin
 ```

+## Usage

+`go-iiif` was designed to expose all of its functionality outside of the included tools although that hasn't been documented yet.
+The [source code for the iiif-tile-seed tool](cmd/iiif-tile-seed.go) is a good place to start poking around if you're curious.

 ## Tools

 ### iiif-server

 `iiif-server` is a HTTP server that supports version 2.1 of the [IIIF Image API]().

-Let's assume you have a copy of [this image](https://collection.cooperhewitt.org/objects/18382391/) in the `images.source.path` directory defined in your config file.
+For example:

 ```
 $> bin/iiif-server -config config.json